VOICES OF RESILIENCE

 A Nashville Environmental Justice Initiative Story Archive

-In collaboration through the Nashville Environmental Justice Initiative, Urban Green Lab and Tennessee State University are creating a unique archive of oral histories to foster active community listening and address the growing issues brought by a shifting climate.
+A collaboration of the Nashville Environmental Justice Initiative, Urban Green Lab and Tennessee State University are creating a unique archive of oral histories to foster active community listening and address the growing issues brought by a shifting climate.

 The archive features the voices of some Nashville community members experiencing climate change first, worst, and longest.
 Each person shares their story, allowing us to document this moment in Nashville's history in their voice and perspective.